This post may contain affiliate links. Please read my disclosure policy.

 Make your own caramel by cooking sweetened condensed milk in the can or take the easy way and buy Dulce de Leche (like me).
 Add fresh sliced bananas and dollops of lightly sweet whipped cream.

-immediately sooner rather than later and skipped that whole problem.
+immediately sooner rather than later and skipped the whole problem of old bananas.

 - 14.1 ounce package of Digestive Biscuits, crushed (like McVitie's)